joemecha/adopt_dont_shop/README.md

 * Track user stories using GitHub Projects
 * Deploy an application to Heroku
 * Build off of an existing codebase
-* Basic styling with CSS and production images using Rails' asset pipline
+* Basic styling with CSS and production images using Rails' asset pipeline

 ## Technologies